NickFoley47/Credit_Risk_Analysis/README.md

 -	Balanced Accuracy: 93%
 -	Precision: High Risk .07, Low Risk 1.00
 -	Recall: High Risk .91, Low Risk .95

+## Summary:
+The model I would recommend would be the Easy Ensemble model.
+The accuracy is 93% and the recall/precision have a good balance.
+For credit risk, we want an realistic accuracy and we want recall/precision to have a balance between them  to allow the best possibility to predict credit risk.